advertisement feature

 One day, my son Ken said to me: “You have a rest and I’ll walk Elsa.”
 He put her lead on and she went to the door.
 But when he opened the door, she sat down and refused to move.
 As soon as I came over, she was up and out!
 Poor Ken, bless him.
 He did try a few more times but she gave him the same reaction.
 All in all, she has such a loving personality and brings me so much joy.

-Meet Pebble
+Meet Gimli

 Product range promo